deriv-com/deriv-app/.github/pull_request_template.md

 ### Screenshots:

-Please replace this line with some screenshots of the change.
+Please provide some screenshots of the change below: